-For over 50 years, Girls Scouts has brought girls from all over the
+For over 60 years, Girls Scouts has brought girls from all over the

 world to the shores of Moose Lake in Ely, Minnesota to experience the

-Boundary Waters Canoe Area Wilderness in a way no one else can offer.
+Boundary Waters Canoe Area Wilderness in a way no one else can offer

 Join us for a Wilderness Canoe Trip!
-Girls 12 and up (and women of
+Girl Scouts going into 7th

-all ages) can join us for life-changing canoe trips lasting 3 to 10 days.
+canoe trips lasting 3 to 10 days.

 Located 20 miles northeast of Ely, MN, the Northern Base Canoe Base

-every experience level.
+campers of every experience level.

 Put a smile on your girl’s face and give her the experience of a